On the density of some sparse horocycles: Introduction

-Recall that a natural number $x$ is said to be an $N$-almost prime for some $N\in\mathbb N$ if there are at most $N$ prime factors (with multiplicities) in the decomposition of $x$.
-We denote by $\Omega(N)$ the subset of $N$-almost primes in $\mathbb N$.
-Using the same techniques as in the proof of Theorem~\ref{th11}, we can prove the following
+Recall that a natural number $x$ is said to be an $N$-almost prime for some $N\in\mathbb N$ if there are at most $N$ prime factors (counted with multiplicities) in the prime factorization of $x$.
+We denote by $\Omega(N)$ the set of $N$-almost primes in $\mathbb N$.
+Using the same techniques as in the argument of Theorem~\ref{th11}, we can prove the following